 As this article was being drafted, mountain manager Tom Harry was driving two snow makers to Rainbow from down south.
-He says they are key pieces of machinery that will allow the field to open as planned for the July school holidays.
+He says they are key pieces of machinery that will sandbox="allow-scripts allow-presentation allow-same-origin" the field to open as planned for the July school holidays.

 “It’s a very big investment but we’re pretty excited about what it will mean for us to open on time.”

 Tom says boosting their snow-making capability will mean snow cover for Rainbow’s entire central run.